 2. Higher Academic Achievement

 Research shows that music lessons boost children's academic performance.
 Some of the world's most creative, thriving individuals are trained in an instrument.
 There are multiple layers to the connection between achievement and music.
 Learning scales, rhythms, and beats provide building blocks for understanding mathematics.
 Plucking guitar strings, playing drums, pounding piano keys, and twirling joyously all help refine motor skills.
 Music also hones listening skills and the ability to connect abstract ideas.
 Just hearing music enriches the learning environment and improves neural function.

 3. Fun and Natural Socialization

 My girls love to dance!
-They dance together, they dance with me, and they dance with friends.
+They swing dance together, they dance with me, and they dance with friends.
 It's a natural and exciting form of expression that gains momentum in groups.
 Music or movement classes encourage kids to communicate freely and learn together.
 Not only does it create a common interest, kids can enjoy a sense of progress as a team as they master a dance sequence or blend music together harmoniously.
 It's just plain fun - and fun invites friendship!

 4. Build Confidence